-When entering your content into a message action, keep in mind that messages exceeding 160 characters will be sent as two messages.
+When entering your content into a Send Message action, keep in mind that messages exceeding 160 characters will be sent as two messages.
 We provide a character counter beneath the message input of each message action to help you keep track:

 Educating your contacts on your service's intended purpose lessens the amount of content you'll need to fit into each message.
 This can be accomplished through marketing efforts, demonstrations, and training sessions.

 Indicating the length of flow in the initial message is a small but crucial step towards increasing a flow's completion rate.
 This allows you to immediately communicate the commitment required to complete a flow, which serves as subtle reminder that the interaction is automated and decreases the likelihood of receiving uncategorized responses:

 - Provide an opt-out (STOP) and assistance (HELP) keyword in your initial message to satisfy regulatory requirements.
 Twilio handles these keywords themselves, so the important thing is having those words present somewhere in the message.
 Refer to this article for more information about managing opt-ins and opt-outs.